| |

 Cover the ground with 4 or 6 mil plastic sheeting, cutting

 and fitting tightly around bushes.
-Hang lightweight canvas
+Hang nylon tarps over

-tarps over bushes, and remove these each night.
-Use plenty
+bushes, and remove these each night.
+Use plenty of ballast

-of ballast to secure the ground cover.
-After paint removal,
+to secure the ground cover.
+After paint removal, slice it

 Vacuum up any remaining chips using a wide diameter